How to choose a One Planet sleeping bag

 Our sleeping bag range contains more than 50 models.
 It is impractical to test every model and size so, in accordance with the standard, we choose a cross-section of our range for testing, the results of which allow us to draw logical parallels to establish the performance of the rest of our sleeping bags.
 We continue to test new bags to increase our knowledge bank.

-One Planet bags are temperature rated in accordance with EN 13537, the official European standard for the rating of sleeping bags.
+One Planet bags are temperature rated in accordance with ISO 23537-1, the international standard for sleeping bag performance.
 Although the testing is expensive, it removes a lot of the guess work so common with claims relating to sleeping bag warmth.
 The results are scientific, standardised and reliable, and the warmth of bags tested in this method can be directly and accurately compared.

 The testing involves placing a heated, lifelike mannequin inside a sleeping bag in a climate-controlled room and monitoring the results to determine the bag’s comfort, limit of comfort and extreme temperature ratings.
 We use Kansas State University and their mannequin Simon for our testing.